 Best for: More advanced photographers and those aspiring to break into the industry.

 With a focus on outdoor, landscape, and travel photography, there’s a mix of photography gear news and reviews as well as information about locales both close and far.
 And, of course, lots of drool-worthy photographs that’ll make you want to pack your bags and go.

 It’s basically a monthly magazine (there are 11 issues per year), it’s available in print or a digital edition in multiple formats, and there’s a gift subscription option.

 Best for: Enthusiasts who shoot landscapes or travel photography.

-I couldn’t have a list of photography magazines without including this one.
+I couldn’t have a list of photography magazines without including National Geographic.
 No, it’s not technically a “photography magazine,” but for decades it has been the gold standard for stunning travel and outdoor photography.
 It’s hard for any photographer to look through its pages and not be inspired to get out there and start shooting.